19 Alluring Islands to Visit in Florida

 Fort Myers Beach – Fun Florida Island for the Family

-Note – Fort Myers Beach was destroyed by Hurricane Ian.
-By the end of 2023, there should be new growth on the island.
+Our last visit in February 2026, we found this island at least 80% recovered from Hurricane Ian’s blast in 2023.
 Perhaps one of the more well-known tourist islands on our list.
 Plenty of shopping on the beach and across the bridge in Ft.
 Myers.
 Many water-based activities on both sides of the island.
 Also the home to The Key West Express, a ferry that takes you to Key West.

 Best Florida Island For: